 What does “transgender” mean?

-There is no universally agreed upon definition but most academics define it to mean “anyone who has a gender different from the gender they were assigned at birth”.
-For example, a trans woman might have been assigned “male” at birth but her gender is female.
+The term “transgender” has no universally agreed upon definition but most academics define it to mean “anyone who has a gender different from the gender they were assigned at birth”.
+For example, a trans girl might have been thought to be a “boy” at birth but her gender is actually that of a girl.

 There is debate within the trans community about how broad the trans umbrella is.
 Some want to include gender-nonconforming people, crossdressers, drag queens/kings and basically anyone who does not ascribe to stereotypical gender stereotypes in their expression.
 Other trans people want to restrict the term “transgender” specifically to those who have dysphoria about their body and seek out medical/surgical treatment.
-I write more about this debate here.
+I write more about whether dysphoria is necessary for being trans here.

 What is the difference between sex and gender?

 Some gender theorists, however, have argued that the sex/gender distinction breaks down and they are too intermingled to be conceptually disentangled.
-I discuss this here.
+I have written about the problems with the sex/gender distinction before.

 What is the difference between “transgender” and “transsexual”?